VaSe7u/AK8963/README.md

 **AK8963** is a 3-axis electronic compass.
 This library configures and reads the **AK8963** through callback functions.
-This makes it's platform independant.
+This makes it's platform independent.

 Resources